I tried the ‘Japanese walking’ workout that offers ‘10 times the benefits’ of walking 10,000 steps per day

 For the Japanese walking protocol, my numbers looked a bit different, with my fast pace falling just below 120 steps per minute and my slow pace a few shy of 100 steps per minute.

-I travelled significantly further, covering 2.94km and 3,500 steps at an average speed of just over 10kph.
+I travelled significantly further, covering 2.94km and 3,500 steps at an average speed of 10min 12sec per kilometre.
 My average heart rate came out very similar (86bpm) but there were noticeable peaks (104bpm) and troughs in line with the high- and low-speed intervals.
 My estimated calorie burn was also significantly higher: 211.

 Read more: How many steps to take each day to slash your risk of cancer